Communist Party of Thailand

-The CPT was founded officially on 1 December 1942, although communist activism in the country began as early as 1927.
-In the 1960s, the CPT grew in membership and support and by the early 1970s was the second largest communist movement in mainland Southeast Asia (after Vietnam).
-The party launched a guerrilla war against the Thai government in 1965.
-Even though the CPT suffered internal divisions, at its political peak the party effectively acted as a state within the state.
-Its rural support is estimated to have been at least four million people; its military arm consisted of 10–12,000 fighters.
-Its influence was concentrated in the northeastern, northern and southern Thailand.
-Following a series of internal party disputes, changes in international communist alliances, successful counter-insurgency policies of Thailand's government including a widely accepted offer of amnesty for party cadres, and the Cold War coming to its conclusion, the party disappeared from the political scene in the early-1990s.
+The CPT was officially founded on 1 December 1942, although communist activism in Thailand began as early as 1927.
+In the 1960s, the party expanded its membership and influence.
+By the early 1970s, it had become one of the largest communist movements in mainland Southeast Asia, fueled by the rise of Marxist-Leninist takeovers through Indochina in 1975 such as Cambodia, Vietnam and Laos.
+The CPT launched a guerrilla insurgency against the Thai government in 1965.
+At its peak, the party operated semi-autonomously in rural areas, with an estimated 10 to 12,000 armed fighters and a significant network of sympathizers, possibly numbering in the millions.
+Its influence was concentrated in northeastern, northern, and southern Thailand.
+The CPT declined following a combination of internal divisions, changes in international communist alliances, effective counter-insurgency campaigns by the Thai government (including amnesty programs for party cadres), and the end of the Cold War.
+By the early 1990s, the party had largely ceased to exist as an organized political force.

-1920s–1930s
+Early years

-The origins of the communist movement in Thailand begin with the founding of the Siam Special Committee of the South Seas Communist Party between 1926 and 1927.
-An infusion of leftists fleeing China for Thailand in the late 1920s following the Nationalist-Communist split of 1927 also increased support for activities.
-Accounts vary, but sometime between late 1929 and early 1930 the Communist Party of Siam was inaugurated.
+The origins of the communist movement in Thailand can be traced to the Siam Special Committee of the South Seas Communist Party, established around 1926 to 1927 The arrival of leftist activists fleeing China after the 1927 split between the Communist and the Nationalists further bolstered communist activity in Thailand.
+Sources indicate that between late 1929 and early 1930, the Communist Party of Siam was formally established, laying the foundation for later communist organization in the country.

-1940s–1950s: Party creation

-During its initial phase of existence, the Communist Party of Siam remained a small party.
-It mainly comprised intellectuals in Bangkok.
-By early-1948, British intelligence sources deemed reports that the party had 3,000 members nationwide as "exaggerated".
-The party enjoyed a brief period of legality from 1946 to 1948.
-The secret party headquarters were in a wooden building on Si Phraya Road, Bangkok.
+During its early years, the Communist Party of Siam remained a small organization, primarily composed of intellectuals in Bangkok.
+By early 1948, British intelligence described reports claiming the party had 3.000 members nationwide as “exaggerated.”
+The party was briefly legal between 1946 and 1948.
+Its secret headquarters were located in a wooden building on Si Phraya Road in Bangkok.

-During this period, leaders of the party included Udom Srisuwan, who was the parties' primary theorist.
+Key figures during this period included Udom Srisuwan, the party’s principal theorist.

-A CPT delegation attended the second national congress of the Communist Party of Vietnam (CPV) in Tuyen Quang in February 1951.
-The CPT then held its second party congress in 1952.
+In February 1951, a CPT delegation attended the second national congress of the Vietnam Workers’ Party (VPW) in Tuyên Quang.The CPT subsequently held its second party congress in 1952.

-A famous CPT leader during this era was Phayom Chulanont who had been a prominent Thai Army general and MP for Phetburi.
-In 1957, he defected and went underground, adopting the nom de guerre Comrade Too Khamtan (สหายตู้คำตัน).
+Another prominent leader was Phayom Chulanont, a former Thai Army general and Member of Parliament for Phetburi.
+In 1957, he defected to go underground, adopting the nom de guerre Comrade Too Khamtan (สหายตู้คำตัน).

-He later became a member of the party’s Central Committee and Chief of Staff of the People's Liberation Army of Thailand.
-Interestingly his son, Surayud, later became a Thai general and political leader.
+He later became a member of the CPT’s Central Committee and Chief of Staff of the People's Liberation Army of Thailand.
+His son, Surayud Chulanont, would later become a general and political leader in Thailand.